Hour of Decision (radio program)

-The Hour of Decision was a live weekly radio broadcast produced by the Billy Graham Evangelistic Association.
-First broadcast in 1950 by the American Broadcasting Company, it was a half-hour program featuring sermons from noted evangelist Billy Graham and hosted by Cliff Barrows, a very close friend of Graham and the long-time musical director and MC of Billy Graham's Crusades.
+The Hour of Decision was a live weekly radio (and later television) broadcast produced by the Billy Graham Evangelistic Association.
+First broadcast on radio in 1950 by the American Broadcasting Company, it was a half-hour program featuring sermons from noted evangelist Billy Graham and hosted by Cliff Barrows, a very close friend of Graham and the long-time musical director and MC of Billy Graham's Crusades.
+The televised Sunday night version began on September 30, 1951 on ABC and ran until February 28, 1954.

 On May 4, 2014, host Cliff Barrows joined a new weekly online-only show, Hour of Decision Online, alongside Bob Souer as co-host.
 The existing Hour of Decision radio program was renamed Peace With God, hosted by Bill Maier.
 However, Peace With God ended shortly after, with the final broadcast airing on February 22, 2015.
 Hour of Decision Online ended after Barrows' death in 2016.